mxpiotrowski/pandoc-lecturenotes/sample.md

 ```
 :::

 We support `[.code-highlight: …]` but prefer attributes on the slide div.
+This is not translated to LaTeX and ms.

 ::: slide
 # Highlight Lines of Code